sean2442/jquery.formslider/README.md

 ## Integration
 Check out this guide: [INTEGRATION](docs/INTEGRATION.md).

-A minimal demo can bechecked out here: https://github.com/formslider/jquery.formslider.demo.
+Source code for a minmal setup without any styling: https://github.com/formslider/jquery.formslider.demo.

 ### Example use case
-A possible use case is as follows:
+This is a typical use case for marketer customers journey:
   * you have a few **question slides** the user can answer and go forth and back
-  * there is a **zipcode slide** the user enters a valid zip code
+  * there is a **zipcode slide** the user can enter a 4-5 digit zipcode
-  * the **loader slide** makes a loading animation while navigation is blocked
+  * the **loader slide** shows a loading animation while navigation is blocked
-  * the **contact slide** collects contact information and submits them together with the answers if the input is valid
+  * the **contact slide** collects contact information and submits them together with the answers
-  * the **confirmation slide** show information while no further navigation allowed
+  * the **confirmation slide** shows error/success message and gives more deeplinks

-This functionality is provided by plugins.
-You can develop your own flow as you like by extend or configure plugins.
+This functionality is provided by core or optional plugins.
+You can also develop your own logical flow by extend, interact  or configure these plugins.

 ### List of bundeled (core-)plugins
 ```bash